mqless/mqless.github.io/_docs/install-locally.md

   --provisioned-throughput '{"ReadCapacityUnits":1,"WriteCapacityUnits":1}'
 ```

-We almost ready, lets build the SAM template and run the lambda server:
+We are almost ready.
+Let's build the SAM template and run the lambda server:
 ```bash
 mkdir .aws-sam/build -p
 sam build